Cost of Attendance

 The categories that may be included as allowable costs for Cost of Attendance are outlined in federal law (Higher Education Act, Sec.
 472).
-The institution determines how to set the corresponding amounts and how often it will review the amounts.
-At ICOM, the Cost of Attendance is reviewed and established annually for each class and will vary if the length of the academic year varies (for example 9 months of attendance versus 11 months of attendance).
+The institution determines how to set the corresponding amounts and how often it will review these amounts.
+At ICOM, the Cost of Attendance is reviewed and established annually for each class and will vary as the length of the academic year varies (for example 9 months of attendance versus 11 months of attendance).
 ICOM uses national statistics and data from sources such as the US Census Bureau, USDA, US Bureau of Labor Statistics, and others to set an average cost for each category.

 Are there any expenses that aren’t covered by the Cost of Attendance?

 Yes, the Cost of Attendance includes expenses the student is expected to encounter due to their attendance at the institution (education related expenses).
 Examples of costs not included in COA are:

 - Expenses waived or paid by other sources would not be added to the COA.

 - Expenses incurred during period of non-attendance (prior to beginning an academic year or in breaks between academic years are not included in the COA).
 This includes moving/relocation expenses that occur during these breaks.

-- Expenses incurred by a spouse or dependent.
+- Expenses incurred by a spouse and/or dependent.

 - Expenses considered in the evaluation of need via the FAFSA application (once ICOM is eligible for federal student loan funds).

 - Expenses that fall outside of COA components such as vehicle purchase or lease, or consumer debt.

 What else should I know about COA?